-The last time that the Volta a Catalunya visited Port Ainé was in 2016.
+Following the descent and a section in the valley the finish climb to Port Ainé looms.
+The last time that the Volta a Catalunya visited the ski resort was in 2016.
 Back then Thomas De Gendt soloed to victory, while eventual GC winner Nairo Quintana climbed to second place ahead of Richie Porte.

 The finish climb adds up to 18.5 kilometres, in which the riders brave an average gradient of 6.8%.
-The first 3 kilometres are steepest, although close to the top you’ll find some stretches at over 10% too.
-Relief is waiting after 14 kilometres on the flanks when a short descent will feel like a massage to the worn-out legs.
+The first 3 kilometres are steepest, although you’ll find a 800 metres section at more than 10% just before the finish.
+The dying metres of the race level out to 5%.

 The first three riders on the line gain time bonuses of 10, 6 and 4 seconds, while intermediate sprints come with 3, 2 and 1 seconds.